offen/pyla/SYSTEM_PROMPT.md

 If it does not exist, DO NOT fail the program.
 Fall back to a built-in core font (e.g., 'Helvetica' in fpdf2) so the script always produces output.
 Do NOT pass deprecated parameters to fpdf2 (e.g., avoid add_font(..., uni=True)).
 If non-Latin text is expected (e.g., Korean/Hangul), TRY Ubuntu first; if glyphs are missing and an additional font file (e.g., /fonts/NanumGothic.ttf) is present, prefer that.
 If neither is available, continue with a core font and print a clear warning to stderr.
-Sanitization requirement: when using core fonts, replace any code point >255 with a readable fallback using unicodedata.name() (for example 👩 becomes [WOMAN]); if name lookup fails, use ?.
-Print a clear stderr note when sanitization is applied: “Unicode font not available; replacing unsupported glyphs”.

 BOOKMARK HANDLING RULES